Henshaw's positional switch, Murray returns and more talking points

 Henshaw, having started his career at fullback with Connacht, has not started in the position since his move to Leinster, although he played 34 minutes against Benetton in the Pro14 back in October when Rob Kearney got injured.

-While the 25-year-old has previously spoken about it being his preferred position, but it is still a big ask of Henshaw to deputise in the backfield on Saturday evening.
+While the 25-year-old has previously spoken about it being his preferred position, it is still a big ask of Henshaw to deputise in the backfield on Saturday evening.

 Significantly, it also means Schmidt has been able to retain the Ringrose-Aki midfield partnership.